 Are There Sharks in Phuket?
 Are they dangerous?

-Phuket is blessed with most docile and placid sharks possible.
-From the teddy bear like Leopard Shark to the gigantic and graceful Whale Shark there is no better place in the world to fall in love with sharks.
+Phuket is blessed with some of the most docile and placid sharks possible.
+From the teddy bear-like Leopard Shark to the gigantic and graceful Whale Shark there is no better place in the world to fall in love with sharks.
+It is normal to have a fear of sharks, but this shouldn’t stop you from learning to dive and getting your PADI Open Water Certification, or doing a simple PADI Discover Scuba Diving introduction dive whilst in Phuket.

 We love our sharks and you should too.

 Also known as a Zebra Shark, depending on where in the world you are from.
-The Leopard shark along with the Black Tip Reef Shark are probably the two most common sharks you will find in the Phuket area.
+The Leopard shark along with the Black Tip Reef Shark are probably the two most common sharks you will find whilst scuba diving in the Phuket area.

 They can grow to 3.0 metres in length and the largest ever was recorded at 3.5 metres.

-Definitely the most photogenic of all of the sharks we have here.
-They are bottom feeders and we often see them lounging around in the sand.
-If they are approach carefully they are more than happy to pose for a pic or two.
+Definitely the most photogenic of all of the sharks we have here in Phuket.
+Leopard sharks are bottom feeders and we often see them lounging around in the sand.
+If they are approached carefully they are more than happy to pose for a pic or two.
+If scuba diving here in Phuket Leopard sharks can be found at some dive sites on our 3-dive Racha Noi/Yai days trips, also at Shark point on the 3-dive Phi Phi/Shark Point day or 3-dive King Cruiser/Shark Point day trips.

 The Leopard Shark can turn up at most dive sites around Phuket however they are more prevalent at the dive site named after them, Shark Point.
 They can also be found at Anemone Reef and around the Phi Phi Islands.